You are currently viewing See Why Light Is Pink in Fairbanks in January

 Pink sky in January in Interior Alaska

 In December and January, the daylight in Interior Alaska is salmon pink.
-Thus, when you see an OOTD photo shot at that time of the year on a clear day, it looks like someone applied a kitschy filter or like you are looking thru pink colored shades.
-But actually this pinkish shades are the natural beauty of winter in the Arctic.
+Thus, when you see an OOTD outfit photo taken in the Arctic in winter on a clear day, it looks like someone applied a kitschy filter or like you are looking thru pink colored shades.
+But actually these pinkish colors are the natural beauty of winter in the sub-Arctic.
 This post explains the phenomenon and features a new look of the day.
 Read why the sky is pink.

 When you live in mid-latitudes, you may have seen pink skies only during sunrise and sunset.
 However, at high latitudes, in winter, the sun barely comes above the horizon.
 Like in mid latitudes during sunrise/set, the sun beams have to travel a very long way thru the atmosphere at in Polar Regions in winter.
 This long distance increases the likelihood that visible light beams are scattered by gases.